apecloud/kubeblocks/docs/api_docs/kubeblocks-for-apecloud-mysql/cluster-management/expand-volume.md

    demo        ops-volume-expansion   VolumeExpansion   mycluster   Succeed   3/3        6m
    ```

-   If an error occurs to the horizontal scaling operation, you can troubleshoot with `kubectl describe ops -n demo` command to view the events of this operation.
+   If an error occurs, you can troubleshoot with `kubectl describe ops -n demo` command to view the events of this operation.

 3. Check whether the corresponding cluster resources change.